nlsantos/brig/README.md

 - [x] Attaching the terminal to the container
   - [x] Resizing the internal pseudo-TTY of the container dynamically based on your terminal's reported dimensions

+## Incompatibilities

+These are the known incompatibilities with the way Visual Studio Code and/or the official devcontainer command line tool works.
+They _may_ change in the future, depending on patches or changes in my preferred workflow.

+### Ephemeral containers

+I like my devcontainers ephemeral and pretty much stateless.
+On the other hand, Visual Studio Code (and possibly the official command line tool) keeps around stopped containers and just restarts them on subsequent usage.

+The spec, to my knowledge, doesn't mandate that stopped containers be kept around; it's _implied_ (see the values for the `shutdownAction` field), but I haven't (yet?) come across anything in the way devcontainers work that would necessitate keeping stopped containers around, so I just wrote `brig` to conform to my preferences.